NVIDIA/spark-rapids/docs/download.md

 ### Release Notes
-This release patches the plugin to address a backwards incompatible change to Parquet filters made by Databricks in the Databricks 7.3 ML LTS environment.
+This release patches the plugin to address a backwards incompatible change to Parquet filters made by Databricks in the Databricks 7.3 ML LTS runtime.
 More information is in [issue 3098](https://github.com/NVIDIA/spark-rapids/issues/3098) in the RAPIDS Spark repository.
 See the [Release v21.06.0](#release-v21060) release notes for more detail about new features in 21.06.